goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 # SyncEnv

-You can ask Zaruba to parse environment files in task's `syncEnvLocation`/`location` and update task/project envs.
+When you set `syncEnv` property to true, Zaruba will be able to update your task environments.
+You need to set `syncEnvLocation` or `location` to define the environment files location.

-If `syncEnv` is set to true, the task's environment will be synchronized whenever you invoke:
+To update your task environment, you can invoke:

  ```bash
  zaruba please syncEnv